 Climate Change so often seems too big to get our hands around.
 We wonder where we can start and how we can actually make a difference.
 Each one of us has a different path that we will follow.
 Some of us cut a wider swath than others, but each of us has a role to play.
 We would like to introduce you to some amazing individuals, Climate Mamas and Papas who are making a difference, who are, through their daily lives, affecting the lives of all of us.
 They inspire us, empower us, and challenge us to reach for the stars, to strive to do the best we can to help change the crash course we are currently on with our environment.
 Lets meet some of these amazing people and find out what inspires them.
-Meet our featured Climate Mama, Maya van Rossum today!
+Meet our featured Climate Mama, Leslie Martel Baer, today!

 Remember, this site is for all you Climate Mamas and Papas, wherever you call home.